Smertig/banana/docs/api/tg/types/giveaway_winners.rst

    Optional.
 The number of other chats the user had to join in order to be eligible for the giveaway

+   .. cpp:member:: optional_t<integer_t> prize_star_count

+   Optional.
+The number of Telegram Stars that were split between giveaway winners; for Telegram Star giveaways only

    .. cpp:member:: optional_t<integer_t> premium_subscription_month_count

    Optional.
-The number of months the Telegram Premium subscription won from the giveaway will be active for
+The number of months the Telegram Premium subscription won from the giveaway will be active for; for Telegram Premium giveaways only

    .. cpp:member:: optional_t<integer_t> unclaimed_prize_count